12th December

 6. Creating a Megatexture takes several hours after my latest changes.
 Quake Wars map shown at QuakeCon 06 took ~1,5 hours to create.

-Looks similar, and hopefully it is.
 Understanding the size/quality ratio.
 Each of these Megatextures took ~3,5 hours to complete.

 1. Run-time DXT compression is too slow.

-2. Run-time DCT decompression is fast enough.
-Since we know Quake Wars uses DXT textures, somehow the Megatexture in Quake Wars is DXT tiles, compressed with something in some way to achieve ~500MB.
-Probably DCT/BTC in some form.
-From previous tests I've also found that doing DCT decompression during run-time is fast enough.
 The first DXT Megatexture w/DCT compression, using quality level 100 which should be about lossless.
 The red/green squares happens because of lossless compression, as far as i can tell the bits get set at the upper values of red and green components of the two DXT colors.

 Diffuse + Normal map, each 5.6GB, is combined then compressed giving a final megatexture size of 289MB for a 32768x32768 Megatexutre.
 Finally compressing with winzip which I guess you'll be using for Quake Wars gives a final size of ~176MB, compression ratio of ~95% from original 5.6GB Megatexture.
 That is a pretty huge improvement in compression over my previous version which compressed to DXT (always ~700MB).